 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Today's category from my Tools and Resources to Consider for CF developers is from the Tools section, and it's "CFML Frameworks/Methodologies".
+And I may revise the content as necessary.Today's category from my Tools and Resources to Consider for CF developers is from the Tools section, and it's "CFML Frameworks/Methodologies".
 I think many may be surprised to find how many there are.
 Of course, there are many different kinds, and sometimes the line between framework and methodology gets crossed.
 Finally, I do realize that there are other sites that focus just on tracking CF frameworks.
 I point to those as well.

 Following is the text of this category as it stands on the tools/resources list, as I write this blog entry.
 As always, check the list to see the latest version.
 I'll use people's comments below to update that list (not this entry).

 There are far more CFML frameworks or methodologies than many may realize, and of course some will debate whether something should be called a framework or a methodology.
 I don't want to get into that debate, so I've just listed them here all together.

 I provide whatever brief description may be found on the respective web site (so if you don't like the description, talk to the site owner and let me know if it changes...and framework owners, you'd do well to have a nice succinct description to help visitors get a quick understanding of the frameworks purpose, goals, intended use, etc.)